Images of Eczema (Atopic Dermatitis) (11)

 Signs & Symptoms

-- Moisturizing skin care routines are essential.
+- Moisturizing daily skin-care routines with fragrance-free moisturizers are essential.

-- Fragrance-free laundry detergent may be beneficial.
+- Fragrance-free household products and laundry detergent may also be beneficial.

 Topical or oral (systemic) medications can include:

 - Topical steroid creams or ointments to treat active areas of limited (localized) eczema.
 Low-strength steroids may be used on the face and genitals, and medium-to-high-strength steroids may be used on the body (trunk) and arms or legs (extremities).
 High-strength topical steroids are frequently required on the hands and feet due to the thickened skin of these body parts.
 Care should be taken when using topical steroids in skin folds for more than 3 weeks continuously because of the risk of thinning (or atrophy) of the skin.

 - Tacrolimus (Protopic) ointment, pimecrolimus (Elidel) cream, crisaborole (Eucrisa) ointment, or ruxolitinib (Opzelura) cream may be prescribed in place of topical steroids and are safe on sensitive areas of the body.

 - Oral antihistamines may be prescribed to decrease itching or help with associated hay fever.